victormmp/rl_mestrado/README.md

 # RL_MESTRADO

-Codes used on Victor Magalhaes M.Sc. research.
+Code used on Victor Magalhaes M.Sc. research.

 This repository is still in development.
 Further improvements (at code and documentation) will be delivered with time.